blockwatch-cc/tezos-api/content/explorer.md

 Lists operations sent from and to an account (defaults to all types and ascending order).
 This endpoint supports pagination with `cursor` or `offset` and `limit`.
 Use `type` to [filter](#query-filters) for a specific operation type (e.g. `transaction`).

 To query for updates after a certain block use the optional argument `since` (int64|hash) or simply use `cursor`.
-Using block hash has teh advantage that the query is reorg-aware, i.e. it throws a 409 error when the specified block has become orphan.
+Using block hash has the advantage that the query is reorg-aware, i.e. it throws a 409 error when the specified block has become orphan.

 To change the order of returned operations use the optional `order` (asc|desc) parameter.
 Use `meta` (boolean) to add optional account metadata.